vancanhuit/vagrant-k8s/README.md

 Do the same procedure on `node-02`.

-Now we should have a 3-node Kubernetes cluster running on our local machine:
+Now we should have a 3-node Kubernetes cluster running on local machine:

 ```sh
 $ vagrant ssh control-plane